acharlieh/splunk_gallery/_entries/sh-out-of-it.md

 ---
-title: 'Take the SH out of IT'
+title: 'Take the sh out of IT'
 date: 2017-08-11
 contributors:
     - ninja